EXHIBITOR + ADVERTISING TERMS AND CONDITIONS

 6.2.
 If artwork submitted in relation to an advertising booking is unusable then we will make all reasonable endeavours to obtain usable artwork from you within what we deem to be reasonable timescales.
 If we are unable to obtain such artwork from you then we reserve the right to cancel your booking and no refund will be available.

-6.3 All relevant artwork related to your booking must be submitted to Big Church Day Out by April 1st.
-Failure to submit relevant artwork will result in all loss of all payments and advertising opportunities unless specifically agreed in writing by a member of the Big Church Day Out team.
+6.3 All relevant artwork related to your booking must be submitted to Big Church Festival by April 1st.
+Failure to submit relevant artwork will result in all loss of all payments and advertising opportunities unless specifically agreed in writing by a member of the Big Church Festival team.

 Main Stage Video and Slide Advertising